 An email policy deals with how employees should use the businesses’ chosen electronic communication medium.
 This policy mainly covers email, social media and chat technologies.

-It provides guidelines for employees about the acceptable and unacceptable use of any corporate communication technology.
+So, It provides guidelines for employees about the acceptable and unacceptable use of any corporate communication technology.

-Being a business owner, you must know the value of your information systems and all the IT assets to evaluate the adequate level of security.
-A single security incident can make you pay a considerable amount for recovery and will affect the continuity of your business as well.
+Being a business owner, you must know the value of your information systems.
+And all the IT assets to evaluate the adequate level of security.
+A single security incident can make you pay a considerable amount for recovery.
+And will affect the continuity of your business as well.

-- Your organisation’s goals and business objectives
+- Thirdly, Your organization’s goals and business objectives

 3) How can an information security policy benefit an organisation in the UK?

 An information security policy provides an organisation with a baseline to establish detailed guidelines and procedures.
-It can assist an organisation in making any decision to prosecute in the time of critical security violations.
+So, It can assist an organisation in making any decision to prosecute in the time of critical security violations.